viruslobster/aldons-crossing-rust/README.md

 ## An open source re-implementation of Aldon's Crossing

-Aldon's Crossing is a top down RPG game originally written for Palm PDA devices, a pre-iPhone series of mobile devices.
+Aldon's Crossing is a top down RPG game originally written for Palm PDAs, a pre-iPhone series of mobile devices.
 You can find more about the original game [here](https://archive.org/details/tucows_216797_Aldon_s_Crossing); this is an open source re-implementation.
 The goal is to stay true to the original experience while allowing it to run on any screen size and on any platform with a webview.
 Its been tested on desktop Chrome, Android (Chrome), and iOS (Safari).

 ## Implementation

 The game is split into into a backend and a front end (although both run on the client).
-The backend implements the core game while the frontend renders the game and implements the various dialogs in the game.
+The backend implements the core game while the frontend renders the game and implements the various dialogs.

 ### Backend